evaletolab/vit-evm/README.md

 * `networks`

 ### Tools
-- `tools.config`: Configuration tools for the project.
+- `tools.config`: secure configuration for the project.
 - `tools.utils`: Utility functions for the project.

 ### Core